 No the deductible you choose doesn’t affect your home insurance coverage, only the rates.

 There are two types of home insurance deductibles.

-- Standard Deductible – This deductible is a fixed dollar amount in the range of $500-$2,500.
+- Standard Deductible: This is a fixed dollar between $500-$2,500.
 The amount you pay as a deductible is always the same.

-- Percentage Deductible – This deductible is typically used for hail, wind, or hurricane-related claims.
+- Percentage Deductible: This is typically used for hail, wind, or hurricane-related claims.
 The deductible you pay is a percentage of your home’s insured value.

-If you live in a hurricane-prone state, there might be special deductibles on your homeowner’s policy.
-Hurricane deductibles are usually higher than normal homeowner’s policy deductibles.
-You still have the option of paying a higher premium to get a lower deductible, however, in high-risk areas, insurers may insist on a percentage deductible.
+If you live in a hurricane-prone state, there might be special deductibles on your homeowners policy.
+Hurricane deductibles are usually higher than normal homeowners policy deductibles.
+You can still pay a higher premium to get a lower deductible.
+However, in high-risk areas, insurers may insist on a percentage deductible.

 Flood Insurance Deductible